 - Always follow the entry/exit procedure agreed with the alarm company.
 Entry through any door other than the one designated should be physically prevented.
 Switching off the IAS is always the first task on entry.

 - Before entry, ensure that the means necessary to enter the premises and unset the IAS are known and available in a secure manner to the operator.

 - Inform the alarm company of any alterations to the premises which could affect the IAS.
 Do not permit people other than employees of the alarm company to make changes to the IAS.
-Place system on test when building immediately.
+Place system on a test when building immediately.

 - Treat the IAS with care.
 Wiring and detection devices can be accidentally damaged or moved.
-If this occurs inform the alarm company immediately.
+If this occurs to inform the alarm company immediately.